Budhi Gandaki River

 The Budhi Gandaki River (बूढीगण्डकी नदी) is a tributary of Gandaki River in Nepal.
 It meets the Trishuli at Benighat, astride the Dhading and Gorkha Districts.

 As of 2017, Nepal plans to build a dam with associated electricity transformers and pylons that would cost $2.5 billion.
-Such a dam on the river and its reservoir would straddle the Dhading and Gorkha districts.
+Such a dam on the river and its reservoir would straddle the Dhading and Gorkha districts near the confluence between Budhigandaki and Trishuli at Benighat.